oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 ## Terms and Definitions

+Verifiable Credential:
+: TBD

+Credential:
+: TBD

+Verifiable Presentation:
+: TBD

 Issuer:
-: An entity that issues VC-SD-JWTs.
+: An entity that issues a Verifiable Credential.

 Holder:
-: An entity that receives VC-SD-JWTs from the Issuer and has control over them.
-Holders present VC-SD-JWTs as VP-SD-JWTs to Verifiers and can prove control over them.
+: An entity that receives Verifiable Credentials from the Issuer and has control over them.
+Holders present Verifiable Credentials as Verifiable Presentations to Verifiers and can prove control over them.

 Verifier:
-: An entity that requests, validates and processes VP-SD-JWTs and VC-SD-JWTs.
+: An entity that requests, validates and processes Verifiable Credentials and Verifiable Presenations.

 Verifiable Credential based on SD-JWT (VC-SD-JWT):
-: Refers to the SD-JWT Combined Format for Issuance [see TBD].
+: Refers to SD-JWT Combined Format for Issuance [see TBD] that complies with this specification.
 In the three-party-model, this representation is used for the Verifiable Credential and is transferred from the Issuer to the Holder.

 Verifiable Presentation based on SD-JWT (VP-SD-JWT):
-: Refers to the SD-JWT Combined Format for Presentation [see TBD].
+: Refers to SD-JWT Combined Format for Presentation [see TBD] that complies with this specification.
 In the three-party-model, this representation is used for the Verifiable Presentation and is transferred from the Issuer to the Holder.

+Credential based on SD-JWT (C-SD-JWT):
+: Refers to the original unsecured JSON payload of the VC-SD-JWT.

 # Scope